OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-angular.md

     cd my-addin
     ```

 2. Use the Yeoman generator to generate the manifest file for your add-in.
-Run the following command and then answer the prompts as shown in the screenshot below.
+Run the following command and then answer the prompts as shown below.

     ```bash
     yo office